Please be aware of scams that can affect investors.

 To maximise total return to Shareholders over the long term from a portfolio of smaller quoted companies (with a market capitalisation of up to approximately US$1 billion at time of investment) in the economies of Asia and Australasia, excluding Japan.

-In this webcast, Christopher Wong gives an update on a wide range of subjects including the Trust's performance, geographic and sector breakdowns of the portfolio and an outlook for the Trust.
+In this webcast, Christopher Wong gives an update on a wide range of subjects including performance, sector breakdown and the largest investments, along with an outlook for the Trust.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited